Doctors grow frustrated over COVID-19 denial, misinformation

 He estimates that he has cared for 100 patients who have died since the pandemic began, including the man who threatened to walk out of the hospital.

 Dr. Carl Lambert hears lots of wild misinformation from his patients.
-Some comes from the Old Testament, some originates from the rapper Nicky Minaj.
+Some comes from the Bible interpretations; some originates from the rapper Nicki Minaj.

 Some of it is the stuff of internet conspiracy theories, like there's a chip in the vaccine that will take over their DNA.